 34. Ombre Shag Hairstyle

 The ombre hair coloring technique is a beautiful way to create depth and dimension.
-The hairstyle combines two hues, one light, and the other dark, giving the hair a subtle contrast.
+The hairstyle combines two hues, one light and the other dark, subtly contrasting the hair.
 The colors can be of your choosing, but for the best results, stick to colors that are a shade or two lighter than the natural hair color.
 This is also a low-maintenance option compared to traditional foil highlights, and you do not need to worry about regrowth.
 In addition, it will look fantastic on a shag haircut, lightening the ends and drawing attention to the iconic layers.

 35. Rainbow Shag Haircut